NEW! Join our growing UNISTELLAR Community group and connect with fellow explorers from around the world!

 4 - Your telescope’s DATA interface

-On this page, you’ll find the RAW data for your Enhanced Vision observations (Dynamic Signal Amplification) for DSO, Planets, and Science mode observations.
+On this page, you’ll find the RAW data for your Enhanced Vision observations (Dynamic Signal Amplification) for DSO and Science mode observations.

-Since version 4.1 of the UNISTELLAR app, the DATA interface has been completely redesigned to offer a much clearer, more visual, and intuitive experience.
+The DATA interface has been completely redesigned to offer a much more straightforward, more visual, and intuitive experience.
 Each observation now appears as an image thumbnail, along with the date, the name of the observed celestial object, the number of frames, and the observation mode used.
-It is no longer just a list of files, but a rich, easy-to-navigate gallery of observations.

 You can select all observations or only some of them to download or delete from your telescope’s memory.